 22 October 2019 | By Halo Labs

 Aqueous solubility of small molecule compounds is an essential parameter during the hit-to-lead stage of drug discovery as well as lead optimization and formulation.
 Low solubility can result in misleading ADMET/DMPK analyses if some fraction of a compound precipitates.
-Register now to find out more!
+Watch on-demand to find out more!

 A new study, which has shown that the congenital heart condition LVNC could be be caused by signalling defects, may lead to potential therapies.